gaserSami/object-image-editor/README.md

      - Negative values: Reduce the image
    - Use keyboard keys to incrementally adjust percentages
    - Values represent the desired change relative to current size
+   - Alternatively, use a reference layer to match its size

 3. **Energy Calculation Options**:
    - Choose between: